 I was now the proud owner of two stores that had been on life support for two years before me.
 They had passed hands through some dropshipping veterans as well, so I was pretty psyched that I’d been able to turn them around.

 The key had been to apply experience.
 There is so much advice out there it can easily get overwhelming.
 If you have experience, use it.
-Anton’s course carefully explained the whole process and taught me all the best practices.
+My mentor carefully explained the whole process and taught me all the best practices.
 But my previous retail experience was undeniably helpful too.

 Soon my stores were collectively netting $2-3,000 per month.